What I Do – The Short Version

 Despite the initial Festival being a great success, due to economic conditions there will not be a Poole Literary Festival in the autumn of 2011.
 The New Media Writing Prize continues here.

 Contributed news to every issue since the late 1999.
 Interviews in some issues, including novelists Christopher Priest and Cory Doctorow.
-Feature on Dracula (February 2010).
-Interview with novelist Mike Shevdon (November 2009).
+Recent articles on planning a series of novels, writing novellas and getting your facts right.

 As freelance editor contributed hundreds of professional reviews, articles and interviews.
 (1999-2004).
 Interviews include Sir Arthur C. Clarke, Gerry Anderson, Elmer Bernstein, Colin Baker, Ed Bishop, Sophie Aldred, Ricardo Pinto, Stephen Warbeck, Debbie Wiseman.
 Reviews included books on computing, technology and science.